3rd Lancashire Artillery Volunteers: 2/I East Lancashire Brigade, RFA

 The 2nd Line units of the East Lancashire Division were raised in September and October 1914, with only a small nucleus of instructors to train the mass of volunteers.
 Training was slow because the 2nd Line artillery lacked guns, sights, horses, wagons and signal equipment.
 The 2nd East Lancashire Division, now numbered 66th (2nd EL) Division, began concentrating in Kent and Sussex in August 1915.
 2/I East Lancs Bde was given four old French De Bange 90 mm guns for training, and it was not until 11–16 December that it received its 18-pdrs.
 In early 1916 the division moved into the East Coast defences, with its artillery at Colchester.

 In May 1916 the brigade was numbered as CCCXXX (330) Brigade and the batteries designated A, B and C. After long delays caused by having to find reinforcement drafts for 42nd (EL) Division (supplying one draft of 250 gunners in 1916 considerably delayed the whole division), 66th (2nd EL) Division was finally ready for overseas service at the end of 1916.
-Before leaving England the brigade's batteries were made up to 6 guns each and 550 (H) Bty of 4 x 4.5s joined to become D (H) Bty.
+Before leaving England the brigade's batteries were made up to 6 guns each and 550 (H) Bty of 4 × 4.5s joined to become D (H) Bty.
 Shortly after arriving in France in March 1917 R Sec of C (H)/CCLXXXVII Bde (originally 2/III West Lancashire Bde) arrived from 57th (2nd West Lancashire) Division to make D (H) up to six howitzers, giving the final organisation of the brigade: